fluencyk/ccc-public/README.md

 - topic: Extracts, locks, and sorts the core main topic and subordinate subtopics of the current session to clarify task boundaries

 The Command-Line Usage Scenario:
-> doubao dsm
+> doubao rsm

-Activates the full CCC session - <b>Restricted Stream Mode</b> management mechanism, ensuring context alignment and multi-round state stability for subsequent interactions.
+Activates the full CCC session, <b>"rsm" - "Restricted Stream Mode"</b> management mechanism, ensuring context alignment and multi-round state stability for subsequent interactions.

 ### Level 3 CMD, 1st-Class Attributes / Mandatory Rules
 Marked with a single leading horizontal dash -, this layer defines formal, binding baseline specifications.
 All designated agents must fully parse, comply with, and execute these rules; they carry official instructional validity and may not be ignored, misread, or treated as casual annotations.